Step Three

 A structured beginning builds stability.

-The first 90 days are not a trial of character.
+The first 90 days are not a test of character.
 They are a period of intentional observation, adjustment, and alignment — for everyone.

 This is where expectations are clarified.